🇬🇪 Georgia Expats

 $1,400–1,800

-Own 1-bed, eat out regularly, gym, taxi sometimes
+Own 1-bed in Vake/Vera, eat out regularly, gym, occasional taxi

 Premium